dgreene1/typeSafeJestSpy/README.md

   * Have you ever returned bad data from a spy by accident?
     * i.e. you knew that the method you were replacing was supposed to return a string... but you accidentally returned a number?

+Aciddental mistakes with spies are a thing of the past with typeSafeJestSpy! :)

 # How do you use this?
   * Please see the unit tests in the test folder for usage examples

-# Aciddental mistakes with spies are a thing of the past!

 Simply send your Jest spy into a function of this library and then the following Jest spy functions will require you to return the correct type:
   * `mockImplementation`